-(An exploration stage company)

-NOTES TO FINANCIAL STATEMENTS

-(EXPRESSED IN CANADIAN DOLLARS)
+NOTES TO INTERIM CONDENSED FINANCIAL STATEMENTS-UNAUDITED (EXPRESSED IN CANADIAN DOLLARS)

-Years ended December 31, 2014 and 2013

 12. WARRANTS

 In connection with the first tranche of the Feasibility Funding Agreement signed with RMB Resources Inc. indicated in Note 10, on February 18, 2014, the Company issued 1,500,000 financier warrants exercisable at a price of \$0.395 per share until August 18, 2017.
 These warrants were assigned a fair value of \$267,937 using the Black Scholes option pricing model with the following assumptions: Share price \$0.42, dividend yield 0%, expected volatility, based on historical volatility 73.95%, a risk free interest rate of 1.30% and an expected life of 2 years.